Remortgaging in 2024 – is now the right time to fix & for how long?

 The short answer: interest rates and remortgaging

-According to the Bank of England (BOE), the annual rate of inflation peaked at the end of 2022, driven mainly by energy and food price rises.
-It has since fallen back to 1.7%, which is just below the BOE's target rate for inflation.
-When inflation is significantly above the BOE's target rate then it may look to raise interest rates to try and bring inflation back under control.
+According to the Bank of England (BoE), the annual rate of inflation peaked at the end of 2022, driven mainly by energy and food price rises.
+It has since fallen back towards the BoE's target inflation rate of 2%.
+When inflation is significantly above the BoE's target rate then it may look to raise interest rates to try and bring inflation back under control.
 The Bank of England started increasing interest rates back in December 2021, with the last rise being in August 2023 when the base rate went up from 5% to 5.25%, the highest level since 2008.
+When the BoE base rate increases, fixed-rate mortgage deals also tend to increase.

-If you are worried about that your monthly mortgage payments could rise in the future, then fixing your mortgage rate remains a sensible choice.
-It means that it is important to shop around to find the best fixed-rate mortage deal as rates could remain elevated for some time.
-However, now tracker mortgages and offset mortgages are increasing in popularity, as mortgage rates have fallen in recent months, but the best tracker mortgage rates are still higher than the equivalent best rates on fixed-rate mortgages.
-It is one of the reasons why it is important to consider all of your options and the costs when reviewing your mortgage.
+If you are worried that your monthly mortgage payments could rise in the future, then fixing your mortgage rate remains a sensible choice.
+It means that it is important to shop around to find the best fixed-rate mortgage deal as rates could remain elevated for some time.
+However, while tracker mortgages and offset mortgages have increased in popularity, as mortgage rates fell during the summer, the best tracker mortgage rates are still higher than the equivalent best rates on fixed-rate mortgages.
+In addition, the market is now predicting that interest rates will not fall as quickly as previously hoped and that they will stay higher for longer.
+It is therefore important to consider all of your options and the costs when reviewing your mortgage.
 I explain one of the best ways to do this in the section titled "Get a free mortgage review now".

 Free Mortgage Review